 My Affiliate Links DisclosureHi everyone.
-Just to let you know that many of the links on this site are my affiliate links.
+Just to let you know that some of the links on this site are affiliate links.
 What that means is that if you click one of them and buy something… I get a commission.
 It doesn’t cost you anything extra and I only recommend things that I’ve tried and tested, so please, please, please… use my links.
 Fine Print: Lindee G Embroidery is a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for sites to earn advertising fees by advertising and linking to amazon.com.
 Lindee G Embroidery is also an affiliate for Embroidery.com, Nancy’s Notions, Embrilliance, and Craftsy.
-If you purchase something through one of those links I may receive a small commission, probably to support my need for embroidery supplies.
-All of the opinions are my own and I only suggest products that I actually use. 🙂
+If you purchase something through one of those links I may receive a small commission, which helps to offset the cost of running this site. 🙂

 After using the Brother Scan n Cut for several appliqué projects, I thought I’d share a bit of what I’ve learned through trial and error and playing around.
 Of course, many of these tips also apply to other cutters such as the Silhouette Cameo and KNK Zing.
 If you don’t yet have a cutter, this post may help you decide if you “need” one.